-In order to help our students meet their professional goals (Blue Book applications, EPSO competition, etc.) as well the demands of the job market, we offer two examination sessions: one in January and one in June each year.
+In order to help our students meet their professional goals (Blue Book applications, EPSO competition, etc.) as well the demands of the job market, we offer two examination sessions: one per semester.
 These examinations test all languages and levels of the courses which we provide.
 It is at each participants' discretion to indicate the level at which they wish to take the test.
 The tests correspond to the three core levels A, B and C as per the CEFR scale.
 All CEFR competencies are tested in these tests.
 We issue certificates based on the test results at levels: A1, A2, B1, B2, C1, C2.
 The tests are available to all Natolin students and staff.
 Examinations may be taken without prior course participation.

 Polish Survival Course

 A short, intensive course for those who have never learned Polish before which aims to prepare the participants for every-day situations in Poland.
 The participation in the course is voluntary.
-The course takes place in September.
+The course takes place in September and October.